techblue/nagios-plugin/README.md

 > - check_solr_ping.py
 > - check_jboss_ds_count.py

 We will discussing each plugin in the following section.
 In order to run SOLR plugins in Alfresco, user will have make configuration changes for running Solr on 8080 port.
-Refer to document nagios_alfreco_configuration_changes.odt
+Refer to [document](./nagios_alfreco_configuration_changes.odt) for running Solr on 8080 port.

 Plugin Details
 -----------------